snowdriftcoop/snowdrift/README.md

 We also include [Twitter Bootstrap](http://twitter.github.io/bootstrap/index.html) CSS stuff, although we use our own custom CSS for many things.

-[Firebug](https://getfirebug.com) is a useful tool to explore and test things on the live site (which, after compiling, is standard HTML/CSS, of course).
+[Firebug](https://getfirebug.com) is a useful tool to explore and test things on the live site

 Text-editor settings